ibm-cloud-docs/apps/ts_apps.md

     To use the {{site.data.keyword.Bluemix_notm}} console to delete a service instance, complete the following steps:
 	  1. In the Services dashboard, click the **Actions** menu for the service that you want to delete.
 	  2. Click **Delete Service**.
-You'll then be prompted to restage the app that the service instance was bound to.
+You are prompted to restage the app that the service instance was bound to.

     To use the command line interface to delete a service instance, complete the following steps:
-	  1. Unbind the service instance from an app by typing `cf unbind-service <appname> <service_instance_name>`.
+	  3. Unbind the service instance from an app by typing `cf unbind-service <appname> <service_instance_name>`.
-	  2. Delete the service instance by typing `cf delete-service <service_instance_name>`.
+	  4. Delete the service instance by typing `cf delete-service <service_instance_name>`.
-	  3. After you delete the service instance, you might want to restage your app that the service instance was bound to by typing `cf restage <appname>`.
+	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to by typing `cf restage <appname>`.

   * To remove the limit on the number of service instances that you can have, convert your trial account to a pay account.
 For information about how to convert your trial account to a pay account, see [How to change your plan](/docs/pricing/index.html#changing).

-## Executables can't be run on {{site.data.keyword.Bluemix_notm}}
+## Executable files can't be run on {{site.data.keyword.Bluemix_notm}}
 {: #ts_executable}

 You might be unable to run executables on {{site.data.keyword.Bluemix_notm}} when those executables were developed and built in a different environment.